j3soon/omni-farm-isaac/README.md

   ```
   Error: Connection
   ```
-  This may be due to incorrect Nuclues credentials or incorrect Nucleus server URL.
+  This may be due to incorrect Nucleus credentials or incorrect Nucleus server URL.
 Try launching a `sleep infinity` task and exec into the pod to debug the issue:
   ```sh
   kubectl exec -it -n ov-farm <POD_ID> -- /bin/bash
   # in the container